SECURE Act Overview

 8. Graduate Students and Foster-Care Providers Gain More Access.
 Some graduate students receive grants and some foster-care providers receive “difficulty of care” payments that are not treated as compensation.
-Current law limiting contributions to a retirement account to one’s compensation often means those taxpayers may not contribute to a retirement plan.
+The old law limited contributions to a retirement account to one’s compensation, which often meant those taxpayers could not contribute to a retirement plan.
 The SECURE Act allows these taxpayers to treat such grants and payments as compensation for making IRA and 401(k) plan contributions.

 Not every change in the SECURE Act was good for the taxpayer.
 The following two provisions will not be welcome news to everyone:

 2. “Stretch IRAs” Eliminated.
-Current law allows beneficiaries other than a spouse to elect “stretch” treatment of required minimum distributions.
-This stretch provision allows the beneficiary to determine RMDs based on his or her life expectancy, and thus stretch payments over a long time if the life expectancy is significant.
+The old law allowed beneficiaries other than a spouse to elect “stretch” treatment of required minimum distributions.
+This stretch provision allowed the beneficiary to determine RMDs based on his or her life expectancy, and thus stretch payments over a long time if the life expectancy is significant.
 The SECURE Act limits the stretch period to 10 years, except for a surviving spouse of the plan participant.
 Exceptions to the 10-year rule include beneficiaries who are minors, disabled, chronically ill, or not more than 10 years younger than the retirement plan owner.
 For minors who meet the exception, the 10-year rule applies when they attain the age of majority.

 The Stretch is Only “Mostly Dead”